-When college student Dan Seidman started taking pictures of the multi-layered burgers glistening with melted cheese and oozing egg yolks he cooked up in his Toronto apartment, it was mostly just for fun.
+When student Dan Seidman started taking pictures of the multi-layered burgers glistening with melted cheese and oozing egg yolks he cooked up in his Toronto apartment, it was mostly just for fun.
 Fast forward a few years and the 22-year-old now has a growing Instagram base of nearly 63,000 followers, a burgeoning food photography and recipe development business, and has become a staple on many top Instagram-feeds-for-foodies-to-follow lists.

 Pay Attention to the Plate